Aladdin-Elshamy/Souq/README.md

 4. **Run the Application**
    - Start the backend:
      ```bash
-     cd server
+     cd backend
-     npm start
+     npm run dev
      ```
    - Start the frontend:
      ```bash
-     cd client
+     cd frontend
-     npm start
+     npm run dev
      ```

 5. **Access the Application**
-   Open your browser and navigate to `http://localhost:3000` for the frontend.
+   Open your browser and navigate to `http://localhost:5173` for the frontend.
 The backend API will be available at `http://localhost:5000`.

 ## Usage